Alcoholic Hepatitis Medication

 Sulfhydryl agents

-Sulfhydryl agents can act as free-radical scavengers and promote formation of reduced glutathione, an important element of hepatic antioxidant defense.
-The 2010 AASLD ALD guideline recommends only investigational use of S-adenosyl-l-methionine (SAM).[2]
-This agent protects against alcoholic liver injury in animal models.
+Sulfhydryl agents can act as free-radical scavengers and promote the formation of reduced glutathione, an important element of hepatic antioxidant defense.
+The 2010 AASLD ALD guideline recommends only investigational use of S-adenosyl-l-methionine (SAM).
+[4] This agent protects against alcoholic liver injury in animal models.
 A randomized, double-blinded, placebo-controlled trial in patients with alcoholic hepatitis resulted in improved survival of patients who received SAM compared with controls.

 Antidotes

-N-acetyl-L-cysteine (NAC) is widely used as an antidote to acetaminophen hepatotoxicity.
+N-acetyl-L-cysteine (NAC) is widely used as an antidote for acetaminophen hepatotoxicity.
 Data from limited case-controlled studies suggest a beneficial effect of NAC in alcoholic liver disease.
 The beneficial effect is particularly apparent in patients who are alcoholics and who also consume therapeutic doses of acetaminophen; however, preliminary evidence from prospective randomized trials did not show benefit.

 Antioxidants